 Lindo Lake in Lakeside, is the only natural lake in the County of San Diego and was originally fed by Quail Creek.
 In the 1960’s a dam was constructed on Quail Creek upstream of Lindo Lake which severed natural water flow into the lake.
 Stormwater and urban runoff from the hillsides surrounding Lindo Lake became its primary source of water and water quality has deteriorated over the years.

-For more information, contact Senior Park Project Manager Bill Saumier at 858-966-1344 or by e-mail at Bill.Saumier@sdcounty.ca.gov.
+For more information about the construction project, please contact Sr. Park Project Manager Emily Hubbard by email at Emily.Hubbard@sdcounty.ca.gov.